Raksha Khadse

-Raksha Nikhil Khadse is a politician from Maharashtra and belongs to the Bhartiya Janta Party.
-She represents the Raver Loksabha seat in lower house of Indian parliament.
+Raksha Nikhil Khadse (born 13 May 1987) is a politician from Maharashtra and a member of the Bhartiya Janata Party.
+She represents the Raver Loksabha seat in the lower house of the Indian parliament and is a Minister of State in the Government of India.

 Personal life

 Khadse was born in Khetia, Madhya Pradesh.
 Raksha Khadse is the daughter-in-law of senior NCP leader of Maharashtra Eknath Khadse.
 She is the widow of his son Nikhil Khadse.

-On 22 February 2021 various newspapers reported that she is tested positive to COVID-19.
+She comes from the Leva Patel agrarian community.

 Political career

-Khadse elected as Sarpanch of Kothadi village. later she was elected to Jalgaon Zila Parishad.
-In the 2014 Lok Sabha elections, she defeated Manish Jain of Nationalist Congress Party by margin of 318608 votes.
+Khadse was elected as Sarpanch of Kothadi village.
+Later she was elected to the Jalgaon Zila Parishad.
+In the 2014 Lok Sabha elections, she defeated Manish Jain of the Nationalist Congress Party by a margin of 318608 votes.
 She obtaining 605452 while Jain received 287384 votes.
-At the age of 26, she along with Heena Gavit, became the youngest MP in the 16th Lok Sabha.
+At the age of 26, she, along with Heena Gavit, became the youngest MP in the 16th Lok Sabha.

-She got re-elected in 2019 for a second term as MP of Raver Loksabha.
+She was re-elected in 2019 for a second term as MP of Raver Loksabha.
+She has been named for a third time by the Bharatiya Janata Party as a candidate for the upcoming 2024 Indian general election.